TBSHRichard/ROBLOX-Markup-Language/topics/01-Introduction.md

 ## Getting Started with RoML

 To start, you should download the ROLBOX Studio plugin.
-This can be done by either install the plugin from the ROBLOX website, or by [downloading the file from the Git repository](https://github.com/TBSHRichard/ROBLOX-Markup-Language/blob/master/bin/RoMLCompiler.rbxm?raw=true) and adding it to your plugins folder.
+This can be done by either [installing the plugin from the ROBLOX website](https://www.roblox.com/ROBLOX-Markup-Language-Plugin-item?id=465414319), or by
+[downloading the file from the Git repository](https://github.com/TBSHRichard/ROBLOX-Markup-Language/blob/master/bin/RoMLCompiler.rbxm?raw=true) and adding it to your plugins folder.
 It can be found by clicking on Plugins > Plugins Folder within ROBLOX Studio.